 Here’s a quick graphic that breaks down the differences:

 There is no single diet that is perfect for everyone.
 The diet that is best for you is the one you can stick to for lifelong health and wellness.
 Your medical history may also play a role in the foods you should include or eliminate from your diet.

-Both ketogenic and Paleo food plans can include nutritious foods but both plans are restrictive.
-Many dieters start the plans only to quit in frustration when boredom or fatigue overwhelms them, they can’t manage cravings or when they aren’t able to find “allowed” foods on the road.
+Both ketogenic and Paleo food plans can include nutritious foods but both plans are definitely restrictive.
+Many dieters start the plans only to quit in frustration when boredom or fatigue overwhelms them, they can’t manage cravings, or when they aren’t able to find “allowed” foods on the road.

 If you are curious about either diet, first discuss it with your primary care provider or registered dietitian.
 If you have a history of heart disease, for example, your doctor may recommend that you avoid the ketogenic diet.

 Or a sports nutritionist may recommend that you include grains in your diet if you participate in endurance activities.
 And remember that any diet can be modified to meet your own personal needs.